Companies that use Jamf Pro

 Analyzed and validated by Henley Wing Chiu

-Jamf Pro We detected 9,099 customers using Jamf Pro and 408 companies that churned or ended their trial.
-The most common industry is Primary and Secondary Education (9%) and the most common company size is 51-200 employees (33%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+Jamf Pro We detected 9,142 customers using Jamf Pro and 488 companies that churned.
+The most common industry is Primary and Secondary Education (10%) and the most common company size is 51-200 employees (33%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Company Employees Industry Region YoY Headcount Growth Usage Start Date